ttr/tld-fireAddons/README.md

 # FireAddons

 This is mod for TLD 1.83+
-It allows to use Lantern as fire starter and at leevl 3 firestarting tinder can be used as fuel which will add buffs there.
+It allows to use Lantern as fire starter and at level 3 firestarting tinder can be used as fuel which will add buffs there.

 ## Settings